 Enter the JWT public key you took from VoIPTools Relay services in the Public Key text area.
 Click here to know more.

-Click the Test Relay Settings to confirm ‘3CX Emergency Notifier’ can communicate with the Relay services running on the 3CX server.
+Click the Test Relay Settings to confirm that the ‘3CX Emergency Notifier’ can communicate with the Relay services running on the 3CX server.

 If the ‘3CX Emergency Notifier’ is successfully able to communicate with the Relay services that run on the 3CX server, a Success message box appears.
 Click OK.
 If the test fails, you will not be able to continue until communication with the relay is established.